Financial outlook

 The reported hedge ratios are based on the hedges and power generation forecasts of the Generation segment.

 The reported hedge ratios may vary significantly, depending on Fortum’s actions on the electricity derivatives markets.
 Hedges are mainly financial contracts, most of which are electricity derivatives quoted on Nasdaq Commodities and traded either on Nasdaq Commodities or with bilateral counterparties.
-As an additional liquidity risk mitigation measure, Fortum has reduced its exposure on the Nasdaq Commodities exchange and increased the share of bilateral agreements.
+As an additional liquidity risk mitigation measure, Fortum has mainly been hedging with bilateral agreements, and the exposure on the Nasdaq Commodities exchange has been clearly lower during recent years.
+Fortum continues to utilise dual channels for its hedging: trading on the Nasdaq Commodities exchange, depending on the market liquidity and financial optimisation, and also through bilateral arrangements.

 Generation